 For example, members of the electorate might feel distanced from the political process and powerless in relation to it.

-○ Upper Left – Individual Exterior: the development of the indvidual’s subjective consciousness – which can go from pre-cognitive sensory awareness through the development of cognition and motivation and can include the transpersonal (spirit)
+- Upper Left – Individual Exterior: the development of the individual’s subjective consciousness – which can go from pre-cognitive sensory awareness through the development of cognition and motivation and can include the transpersonal (spirit)

-○ Lower Right – Exterior Collective: considers the structures and systems in which people live and operate, from the family to theplanet – studied in Structural Functionalism
+- Lower Right – Exterior Collective: considers the structures and systems in which people live and operate, from the family to the planet – studied in Functionalism

-Recently Wilber (2006) has proposed that each Quadrant has an inside – the subjective experience of being in that Quadrant – and an outside – how the Quadrant appears objectively from outside the experience.
+In 2006 Wilber proposed that each Quadrant has an inside – the subjective experience of being in that Quadrant – and an outside – how the Quadrant appears objectively from outside the experience.
 In this he is very much reflecting the work of George Herbert Mead (1934) and his concept of I (the acting self)/me (the socially-perceived self).